waynodiablo/Oystercard/oystercard/README.md

 week.
 You'll then be challenged to build a more complex system which should really stretch your skills in Code Design, Ruby, RSpec and Object-Oriented Programming.

+## Kickoff

+In the [kickoff and overview of the week](./kickoff_and_overview_of_the_week.md), we'll talk about some high level techniques for writing object-oriented code that is easy to understand, easy to reuse, and easy to change.

 ## User Stories

 Here are the user stories you will be working on for this project: